 By increasing the power of digestion, fresh ginger can also simultaneously help to excite intestinal peristalsis, thus relieving constipation and the elimination of undigested waste material.

-In Ayurveda, it is likewise considered to be one of the most useful herbs for removing Ama or toxic accumulation in the digestive tract, frequently a result of poor dietary habits and/or low digestive fire.
+As an Ayurvedic herb, it is likewise considered to be one of the most useful for removing Ama or toxic accumulation in the digestive tract, frequently a result of poor dietary habits and/or low digestive fire.
 An excess of Ama is usually evident by a thick coating on the tongue.

 Acting also as a diaphoretic, one of the benefits of ginger is that is helps to open the pores and induce sweating, which also assists in the release of toxins through the skin.